Why SaaS spend spirals without an audit

 What are the most commonly duplicated SaaS categories?

 In order of frequency: (1) project management — Linear, Notion, Asana, and Jira running simultaneously is more common than it sounds; (2) analytics — Mixpanel + Amplitude + GA4 + Heap; (3) customer support — Intercom + Zendesk + Freshdesk; (4) communication — Slack + Teams + Zoom with Huddles overlap.
-Audit these four categories first — they account for most SaaS waste in growing teams.
+These are useful places to inspect, but your own tool-to-job map must establish whether any pair is actually redundant.